Edmir-Demaj/HopeForCancer/README.md

 ## Mock Up Designs

 All of the mock up designs for the web app were created using [Figma](https://www.figma.com/), a popular design tool known for its versatility and collaborative features.
 During design stage was kept in mind the principles of UX (User Experience) and UI (User Interface) design throughout the process to ensure that designs are intuitive, user-friendly, and visually appealing.
 Additionally, the mock up designs are responsive and optimized for use on tablets and mobile devices, to provide a seamless experience across different screen sizes.
+Personally, I find it very helpful to create a mockup design rather than a wireframe when I began a project, it helps a lot with styling, colours, layout during development.

 <details><summary>Home Page:</summary>
 <img src="media/mock_up_designs/home_page.webp" alt="home page mock up design">